 If you’ve slipped, tripped or fallen in a public place, our personal injury lawyers can help you claim the compensation you deserve on a no win no risk basis.

 Have you slipped, tripped, and fell on a footpath or pavement in Australia?
-If so, you may be entitled to make a successful “no win no fee” slip and trip compensation claim.
+If so, you may be entitled to make a successful “no win no payment” slip and trip compensation claim.

 Many people are unaware that tripping on a footpath may entitle them to compensation.
-Australian Accident Helpline Personal Injury can litigate on your behalf to remedy the situation, from a financial standpoint.
+Australian Accident Helplines lawyers can litigate on your behalf to remedy the situation, from a financial standpoint.

 A government entity is responsible for maintaining every single road and footpath in Australia.
 If a road surface or footpath has been poorly maintained resulting in a fall and subsequent injury, you may be eligible for a claim.